iCliniq Logo

 • ESR (erythrocyte sedimentation rate), platelet size, and IgE (immunoglobulin E) level.

 There are many modalities for the treatment of eczema.
-We need to step up the approach because systemic steroids can lead to rapid response but have more side effects.
-Please follow the suggestions and report back with the investigation reports or provide a report if you have done already.
+We need to step up the approach because systemic steroids can lead to a rapid response, but have more side effects.
+Please follow the suggestions and report back with the investigation reports, or provide a report if you have already done so.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!